 The 2016 edition of the popular Brian Robinson Challenge ride, which was once again hosted at the Huddersfield New College campus, supported a very worthy cause, the Marie Curie Cancer Care charity.

-This year’s event, on 24th April 2016, nce again featured a closed road roll out for all riders to start en masse, and for those who didn’t ride last year, this meant that there will be about 12 miles without having to make a turn as the route rolls over the first Pennine climb at Buckstone’s Moor before dropping to Lancashire and back into Yorkshire over Standedge.
+This year’s event, on 7th May 2017, will once again featured a closed road roll out for all riders to start en masse, and for those who didn’t ride last year, this meant that there will be about 12 miles without having to make a turn as the route rolls over the first Pennine climb at Buckstone’s Moor before dropping to Lancashire and back into Yorkshire over the Standedge.

 We raise money to support our beneficiaries through rider entries, but of course you are free and welcome to raise more, or donate, should you wish as we try and keep costs down in today’s spiralling events market.

-We were hoping for reasonable weather, though being the Pennines snow did make an appearance on Holme Moss.
+We were hoping for reasonable weather, though being the Pennines snow has made an appearance on Holme Moss before.

 Thanks for your interest and participation in this event in the past and I hope this news is welcome to you